Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 Australian Curriculum Aligned

 Merit's content is aligned to the Australian Curriculum, which means the topics covered in sessions directly correspond to what your child is being taught and assessed on at school.
-If your child is struggling with fractions in Year 5, the session works on fractions as the Australian Curriculum defines them at Year 5 level — not a proprietary curriculum sequence.
+If your child is struggling with fractions in Year 5, the session works on fractions as the Australian Curriculum defines them at Year 5 level — not a proprietary curriculum sequence running on its own timeline.

 A Live Tutor, Not a Supervisor